rkitakata/covid-19-proj/README.md

 # covid-19-proj
-this project is for covid-19 tracker by using React.js here are only contain with source code full aplication in https://covid-19-tracker-b584e.firebaseapp.com/
+this project is for covid-19 tracker by using React.js "\n" here are only contain with source code full aplication in https://covid-19-tracker-b584e.firebaseapp.com/